 There’s Nothing Better than Paddling These Two Rivers Near Shipshewana

-One great way to take advantage of this glourious season is to paddle one of the amazing waterways that meander near Shipshewana, the Fawn River and the Pigeon River.
+One great way to take advantage of the spring and summer seasons is to paddle one of the amazing waterways that meander near Shipshewana, the Fawn River and the Pigeon River.

-There is just something about being out on a river in a canoe or kayak that makes you feel one with nature (and helps you channel your inner Pocohantas).
-Luckily, Shipshewana has several area canoe and kayak rental places that help you relax for a day on the river - plus, most are open on SUNDAYS, which is a rarity here in Amish Country!
+There is just something about being out on a river in a canoe or kayak that makes you feel at one with nature (and helps you channel your inner Pocohantas).
+Luckily, Shipshewana has several area canoe and kayak rental places to help you relax for a day on the river - plus, most are open on SUNDAYS, which is a rarity here in Indiana Amish Country!

 1. T&L Country Canoes (Fawn River)